drpriver/dndc/README.md

 <h2>Building</h2>
 This project builds with clang (including apple clang) or gcc.
 It does not compile with MSVC.
-MSVC has some weird bug with static constant initializers that only manifests in release builds (strangely, debug builds do compile).You can just use clang on windows anyway.
+MSVC has some weird bug with static constant initializers that only manifests in release builds (strangely, debug builds do compile).
+You can just use clang on windows anyway.
 Mingw is not supported.

 <details><summary>Make</summary>